List of New Hampshire historical markers (101–125): . Bath, New Hampshire

 "Settled in 1766 by Jaasiel Harriman whose cabin was near the Great Rock.
 His nine-year-old daughter Mercy carried dirt in her apron to the top of this unique rock formation.
 Here she planted corn, pumpkins, and cucumbers, making the first garden in town.
 Three well-preserved covered bridges are to be found here.
 Among its many fine homes is the Federal mansion built by Moses P. Payson in 1810."

+Note: this marker was erected in 1978.